-Although every reasonable effort is made to ensure accuracy, the information in this document is provided as only a general guide for students and is subject to alteration.
+Although every reasonable effort is made to ensure accuracy, the information in this document is provided only as a general guide for students and is subject to alteration.
 All students enrolling at the University of Auckland must consult its official document, the current Calendar of the University of Auckland, to ensure that they are aware of and comply with all regulations, requirements and policies.

-Closing dates for applications for admission to Science programmes in 2021
+Closing dates for applications for admission to Science programmes in 2023

-1 December 2020
+1 December 2022

-This is the deadline for new students to submit their Application for Admission if their 2021 programme includes Summer School courses.
+This is the deadline for new students to submit their Application for Admission if their 2023 programme includes Summer Start courses.

-8 December 2020
+8 December 2022

-This is the deadline for new students to submit their Application for Admission if their 2021 programme includes Semester One and Semester Two courses only.
+This is the deadline for new students to submit their Application for Admission if their 2023 programme includes Semester One and Semester Two courses only.

 If you are a new student, only one Application for Admission is required.
-This form is due on either 1 December or 8 December, depending on whether you want to take Summer School courses as well.

-Applications received after these dates will be considered if places are available.

-Academic year 202 21

-Summer School - 2021

-Lectures begin Wednesday 6 January

-Auckland Anniversary Day Monday 1 February

-Waitangi Day Monday 8 February

-Lectures end Friday 12 February

-Study break/exams Study Break: Saturday 13 February Exams: Monday 15 - Wednesday 17 February

-Summer School ends Wednesday 17 February

-Semester One - 2021

-Semester One begins Monday 1 March

-Mid-semester break Friday 2 - Friday 16 April

-ANZAC Day Monday 26 April

-Graduation Monday 3, Wednesday 5, Friday 7 May

-Lectures end Friday 4 June

-Queen's Birthday Monday 7 June

-Study break/exams Study Break: Tuesday 8 - Wednesday 9 June Exams: Thursday 10 - Monday 28 June

-Semester One ends Monday 28 June

-Inter-semester break Tuesday 29 June - Friday 16 July

-Semester Two - 2021

-Semester Two begins Monday 19 July

-Mid-semester break Monday 30 August - Friday 3 September

-Graduation Tuesday 28 September

-Lectures end Friday 15 October

-Study break/exams Study Break: Monday 18 October Exams: Tuesday 19 October - Saturday 6 November

-Labour Day Monday 25 October

-Semester Two ends Saturday 6 November

-Semester One - 2022

-Semester One begins Monday 28 February
+This form is due on either 1 December or 8 December, depending on whether you want to take Summer Start courses as well.

+Applications received after these dates will be considered if places are available

+Academic year 2023

+Kura Raumati Summe r Start/Summer School 2023

+Lectures begin Thursday 5 January

+Auckland Anniversary Day Monday 30 January

+Waitangi Day Monday 6 February

+Lectures end Friday 10 February

+Study break/exams Study Break: Saturday 11 February

+Exams: Monday 13 - Wednesday 15 February

+Summer School ends Wednesday 15 February

+Wehenga Tahi Semest er One 2023

+Semester One begins Monday 27 February

+Mid-semester break Wednesday 12 April - Friday 21 April

+ANZAC Day Monday 25 April

+Graduation Monday 1, Wednesday 3, Friday 5 May

+Lectures end Friday 2 June

+Queen's Birthday Monday 5 June

+Study break/exams Study Break: Tuesday 6 - Wednesday 7 June

+Exams: Thursday 8 - Monday 26 June

+Semester One ends Monday 26 June

+Inter-semester break Tuesday 27 June - Friday 17 July

+Wehenga Rua Semester Two 2023

+Semester Two begins Monday 17 July

+Mid-semester break Monday 28 August - Friday 8 September

+Graduation Tuesday 26 September

+Lectures end Friday 20 October

+Labour Day Monday 23 October

+Study break/exams Study Break: Tuesday 24 - Wednesday 25

+October

+Exams: Thursday 26 October

+Semester Two ends Monday 13 November

+Wehenga Tahi Semester One 2024

+Semester One begins Monday 26 February